pradyot-09/DL-Reproducibility-Project/index.md

 ## Introduction

-Neural networks are a widespread phenomenon now with numerous variants which have been devised in the recent years.
+Neural networks are a widespread phenomenon now, with numerous variants which have been devised in the recent years.
 They are part of the deep learning research field which is growing at a rapid rate with lots of research being published every year.
-However, one downside to this sometimes is that the newly developed model tends to be quite large in size and require huge amounts of computation power to run.
+However, one downside to this sometimes is that the newly developed model tends to be quite large in size and require huge amounts of computational power to run.
 This is of course not an issue in a research setting where, usually, there is enough computation power available.
 Once we start looking at production environments, this does indeed become an issue.

 In production environments the networks need to run reliably and fast in the case there are time constraints.
 Furthermore, the systems used in production environments are usually a bit slower than the large workstations or even gpu servers used in research.
-Therefor running large, elaborate, models on limited hardware is not always possible.
-The best solution would be to take some of the knowledge gained by the large models in research settings and transferring that knowledge to simpler models that can run on more limited hardware in those production environments.
+Therefore, running large, elaborate, models on limited hardware is not always possible.
+The best solution would be to take some of the knowledge gained by the large models in research settings and transferring it to simpler models that can run on more limited hardware in production environments.
 The transfer of this knowledge can be seen as so called "knowledge distillation" of teacher models into student models.

-There has been some research into this topic of knowledge distilation in the form of [1].
 The aim of this project was to reproduce results from section 3 of [1].
 In addition, we compared the efficiency of the Feed Forward Network (FFN) used by the authors with that of a Convolutional Neural Network (CNN).
 This CNN was created by ourselves in an extra effort to try and outperform the original results.

 Thus, distillation is a technique aiming to transfer the knowledge acquired by a cumbersome model (teacher) to a simpler one (student): very complex models could be computationally expensive to deploy in a production environment, hence the advantage of having a smaller and lighter model with the same knowledge.

-Before we get into the contents of what we've tried to reproduce and how exactly, we want to tell you that we have done this reproduction study as part of a course of the Computer Science Master at the Technical University of Delft, the Netherlands.
+Before we get into the contents of what we have tried to reproduce and how exactly, we want to tell you that we have done this reproduction study as part of a course of the Computer Science Master at the Technical University of Delft (Netherlands).
 We, among others, have reproduced one of many papers.
 All of these reproduction studies can be found behind the following link: https://reproducedpapers.org/.
 All of these papers are reproduced by these Master students and we would like to ask you to check out their efforts as well, there are really a lot of interesting ones among them!

 Now to get back to our own reproduction effort.
 We will start by describing how we structured our teacher and student models and how did we train the latter to mimic the former in the next section about our methodology.
 In this same section we will also elaborate on the CNN we created ourselves to outperform the FFN.
 Then we will describe our experimental setup and lastly the results, which we also compare to the authors achievements.